 Now let's start up RapidMiner to develop our predictive model.
 First, create a new process using the 'blank' template.
 You should see an empty Process panel to which we'll add the required RapidMiner operators.
 We'll now step through each of the operators in sequence.

-1. Read the data
+Step 2.
+Read the data into RapidMiner

 As our training dataset is in Excel format, we'll use the '

 Read Excel' operator.
 Find the operator in the Operators panel, then drag it across to the Process panel.
 Each operator has a set of parameters, and the first one to fill in, in this case, is the 'excel name'.
 Use the browser icon to find your file (Titanic3.xls).
 The easiest way to set up a dataset correctly in RapidMiner is to use the Import Configuration Wizard, but before doing this click the 'first row as names' checkbox to ensure these are used.
-After clicking wizard button, you'll be taken through the steps required to convert your Excel data into a RapidMiner dataset.
+After clicking the wizard button, you'll be taken through the steps required to convert your Excel data into a RapidMiner dataset.
 As you step through the wizard let RapidMiner choose the default attribute types and roles, although we'll be adjusting one of them using the '

 Set Role' operator later (Step 4 below).